-Councilmember Pinto earned her B.S. from Cornell University's School of Hotel Administration and brings a unique customer service approach to her role as Councilmember.
-She is a proud graduate of Georgetown Law School, where she was an active participant in the Ward 2 community and the broader D.C. community, through her work with the Washington Legal Clinic for the Homeless and Georgetown University Medical School to address the intersectionality of health and legal issues.
+Councilmember Pinto moved to DC to attend Georgetown Law School.
+She quickly fell in love with DC and became an active participant in the Ward 2 community and broader D.C., through her work with the Washington Legal Clinic for the Homeless and Georgetown University Medical School, where she helped to address the intersectionality of health and legal issues.

 Upon graduating law school, Councilmember Pinto served at the District of Columbia Office of the Attorney General, first as a tax attorney representing the D.C.
 Office of Tax and Revenue and later as the Assistant Attorney General for Policy and Legislative Affairs.
 She also advocated for D.C.
 Statehood before the National Attorneys General Association and on Capitol Hill.